wasmvision/wasmvision/processors/README.md

 ![ollama](../images/ollama-processor.png)

-Processor that sends image frames to an [Ollama](https://ollama.com/) server running a model for image descriptions such as `llava`.
+Processor that obtains text descriptions of image frames, by sending frames to an [Ollama](https://ollama.com/) server running a model for generating image descriptions such as `llava`.

 ## pointilism.wasm